-Political communication research identifies various effects of persuasive communication.
-However, it is unclear how long these effects will last over time.
-This contribution observes how long the effects of political communication endure in a natural experiment on the impact of the Balkan route closure announcement during the 2015/16 European refugee crisis.
-By utilizing this case, it overcomes the limitations of more traditional survey experiments.
-I demonstrate how the announcement affected people’s perceptions of the refugee crisis, asylum attitudes, and policy preferences.
+Various robust communication effects have been identified through research across multiple disciplines.
+However, the evidence thus far has been overwhelmingly based on artificial survey treatments, which provide limited insight into how these effects persist in real world scenarios.
+I conduct a natural experiment on the impact of the EU-Turkey statement announcing the Balkan route closure during the 2015/16 European refugee crisis in Germany.
+This design allows for testing whether the statement’s framing effect has a lasting effect on public sentiment.
+On the basis of the statement’s timing, I identify treatment and control groups and demonstrate how the announcement affected people’s perceptions of the refugee crisis, asylum attitudes, and policy preferences.
 All effects identified are largest immediately after the announcement and then rapidly decline.
 Therefore, political communication can have a crucial opinion-changing effect, yet only in a limited time frame.
-My study adds to our understanding of the longevity of communication effects and demonstrates a methodology that can easily be replicated for other cases.
+This study adds to our understanding of communication effects in real world situations and demonstrates a methodology that can retrospectively applied to any case.